TritonDataCenter/rfd/rfd/0026/README.md

-However, it doesn't seem likely that, at least in the short term, we'll be able to use packages with a smaller memory capacity, since the node process that acts as the user-mode nfs server uses around 100 MBs of memory even with one NFS client performing I/O. Thus, the packages setting used by the current prototype seem to be the minimal settings that still give some room for small unexpected memory footprint growth without degrading performance too much.
+However, it doesn't seem likely that, at least in the short term, we'll be able to use packages with a smaller memory capacity, since the node process that acts as the user-mode nfs server uses around 100 MiB of memory even with one NFS client performing I/O. Thus, the packages setting used by the current prototype seem to be the minimal settings that still give some room for small unexpected memory footprint growth without degrading performance too much.

 It is also unclear whether it is desirable to have different CPU and RAM settings for different volume sizes.
-It seems that the CPU and RAM values should be chosen based on two different criterions:
+It seems that the CPU and RAM values should be chosen based on two different criteria:

 1. the expected load on a given volume (number of concurrent clients, rate of I/O, etc.), which is not possible to predict